1587/speaking-exam/00-part2.md

 ```
 The picture is taken in a park with many people,

-in the middle, a lady in black dress is walking on the road,
+In the middle, a lady in black is walking on the road,

-some people are sitting on the bench beside the road,
+there are some people sitting on the bench.
-one is reading the newspaper and one is playing mobile phone.
+one of them is reading the newspaper and another is playing the smartphone.

-On the right there are many big trees,

-in the background, i can see many people.
+I can also see many people and many trees in the background.

 i think it is a good place for people to have a rest.
 ```